Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 It’s important to consult with your doctor or pharmacist before starting any new supplements, including GSE.

-Summary Grapefruit seed extract supplements can be contaminated with synthetic antimicrobials, which may interfere with certain medications.
+Grapefruit seed extract supplements can be contaminated with synthetic antimicrobials, which may interfere with certain medications.

 Grapefruit seed extract (GSE) is promoted for various health benefits, such as fighting infections or protecting against tissue damage, oxidative stress and even heart disease.